Save big (up to $1,875) on small business tools with our free membership, business.com+

 2. Streamline the customer feedback process.

-You can use scripted IVR calls to reach out to clients you’ve worked with and have them take a quick touch-tone or voice poll.
-Finding out what your clients like (and what they don’t like) and asking for their suggestions is invaluable.
+You can use scripted IVR calls to reach out to customers you’ve worked with and have them take a quick touch-tone or voice poll.
+Finding out what your consumers like (and what they don’t) and asking for their suggestions is invaluable.
 When you use a recording to conduct the poll, clients are more likely to be honest in their replies.

-In-house IVR systems are typically less expensive than outsourcing campaigns to telemarketing companies or insourcing them with your own staff.
-Data is also attached to IVR systems, so following the end of a marketing campaign, you can analyze which demographics responded the best to your calls and adjust accordingly.
+In-house IVR systems are typically less expensive than outsourcing campaigns to external call centers or insourcing them with your own staff.
+Data is also attached to IVR systems, so following the end of an outreach campaign, you can analyze which demographics responded the best to your calls and adjust accordingly.

 Developing an interactive voice response system is an efficient way to decrease the follow-up and confirmation calls you make.
-With an IVR, you can let a client know that their direct mail campaign is being delivered, confirm client meetings, send reminders about services and push out notifications when you add a new service or feature to your firm.
+With an IVR, you can let a customer know that their order is being shipped, confirm appointments, send reminders about services and push out notifications when you add a new service or feature to your business.

-It’s important to remember that today’s business consumers don’t care as much about developing a long business relationship and spending hours at lunch discussing campaigns; they want the services they need as quickly as possible, with minimal interaction.
+It’s important to remember that today’s consumers want the services they need as quickly as possible, with minimal interaction.
 [Read more about voice-over-internet-protocol technology.]

 5. Conduct market research.

-In addition to making it easier to carry out marketing campaigns and surveys, many IVR systems can integrate with customer relationship management (CRM) software so you can import the information you glean from the automated calls for data analysis.
+In addition to making it easier to carry out customer engagement campaigns and surveys, many IVR systems can integrate with customer relationship management (CRM) software so you can import the information you glean from the automated calls for data analysis.

 FYIDid you know